-2. Five (5) Year Scheduled Maintenance Plan & Instructional Support
+4. Five (5) Year Scheduled Maintenance Plan & Instructional Support

 - i.
 The Five (5) Year Scheduled Maintenance Plan was uploaded to FUSION on October 30, 2020 and the (5) Year Instructional Support was submitted on December 11, 2020 - ii.
 FPD receives the information for the Instructional Support plan from the colleges and sends it directly to the state chancellor's office.
-The colleges re required to update the actualized expenditure on regular basis. - iii.
-Agah discussed the proposed \$215 million from federal and \$314 million+ from state for scheduled maintenance projects and the process that is set up with the budget department to maintain these project budgets.
+The colleges are required to update the actualized expenditure on regular basis. - iii.
+Agah discussed the proposed \$250 million from federal and \$314 million+ from state for scheduled maintenance projects and the process that is set up with the budget department to maintain these project budgets. - iv.
+Mohtasham and Nava provided a Physical Plant and Instructional Support PowerPoint presentation. - v.
+Collins inquired if federal funds will be allocated in the same way in terms of a split between physical facilities and instructional equipment.
+Agah stated yes, it will be similar to the state approach.
+Askar stated the funds are received as one amount.
+The method of how it will be allocated to the colleges is decided in the DBAC meeting.
+When each college receives their allocation, the college will decide how they want to split the funds between instructional equipment and scheduled maintenance projects.